Euro 2020: Historic debut of Argentine referee Fernando Rapallini in Ukraine

 Rapallini, in the match Belgium-Russia, became the first CONMEBOL referee to participate in a European Championship due to the exchange agreement between UEFA and the South American Confederation by acting as fourth official.

-This 43-year-old swimming pool builder has been whistling in the Argentine first division since 2011 and has enjoyed internationality since 2014.
-Between his career, he has already directed a large number of finals on the South American continent.
+This 43-year-old swimming pool builder has been whistling in the Argentine first division since 2011 and has enjoyed international status since 2014.
+Between his career, he has already directed a large number of finals in the South American continent.

 This same year the final of the Professional Soccer Cup in Argentina between Colón and Racing Club has been called. which ended with a 3-0 home victory.
 He also whistled the final of the 2020 South American Recopa, the one corresponding to the 2019 Superliga championship trophy, 2019 Argentine Super Cup or the 2017 Argentine Cup.